-DAAD and Goethe-Institut concert with Ziad El Ahmadie and Mounir Mahmalat
+DAAD and Orient-Institut concert with Ziad El Ahmadie and Mounir Mahmalat

 The following article was taken from our Second Newsletter (pdf, 2.62 MB)

 Photographs by Maha Maalouf, Report by Tamara Moumna